-According to the CPT book, "a presenting problem is a disease, condition, illness, injury, symptom, sign, finding, complaint, or other reason" for the patient encounter.
-The CPT book defines five types of presenting problems.
-These definitions should be reviewed frequently, but remember, this information merely contributes to code selection-the presenting problem is not a key factor.
+According to the CPT book, "a presenting problem is a disease, condition, illness, injury, symptom, sign, finding, complaint, or other reason" for the patient matter addressed at the encounter."

+The CPT book defines five various types of presenting problems.
+These definitions should be reviewed frequently, but remember, this information merely contributes to code selection.-the presenting problem is not a key factor.
 For a complete explanation of evaluation and management services refer to the CPT book.